Hijack the Seas: Tsunami

 Most but not all, I thought, staring upward.

-It was hard to see much past the portal’s swirling red aftereffects, but I could tell that we were in some kind of building.
+It was hard to see past the portal’s swirling red aftereffects, but I could tell that we were in some kind of building.
 And while the little I could see was mostly sand-covered, it was definitely man-made.
 Or parts of it were.

-It looked more like a cavern that somebody had reinforced with heavy timber beams and reminded me of something I’d seen once, but I couldn’t think well enough to name it.
+It looked more like a cavern that somebody had reinforced with a framework of heavy timber beams and reminded me of something I’d seen once, but I couldn’t think well enough to name it.
 But that was a ceiling high up there as sunlight was streaming in through a hole.
 Not much of it, especially compared to the portal’s previously blinding light, but enough for Pritkin to decide to take a look.

 So I just sat there, swaying gently, as he and Alphonse, the big vamp, and Æsubrand, the silver-haired fey prince, climbed up a sand drift that must have been three stories high to peer out of the hole in the roof.

 Alphonse made it first, which seemed to piss off Æsubrand, who was right on his tail.
-Pritkin, whose wet blond hair was shining like a beacon in the spill of sunlight and who wasn’t in the other two’s dick-measuring contest, brought up the rear.
+Pritkin, whose wet blond hair was shining like a beacon in the spill of sunlight and who wasn’t part of the other two’s dick-measuring contest, brought up the rear.
 Leaving us three girls alone, although a demigoddess older than the pyramids probably didn’t qualify for that term.

 Neither did I, although I was only twenty-four.
 But as Indiana Jones once said, it wasn’t the years; it was the mileage.
 And mine was . . . kind of a lot.